network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 queueing within the network, making it harder to determine the depth of the bottleneck queue reliably.

-The purpose of the RPM Test is not to productively move data across the network in a useful way, the way a normal application does.
+The purpose of the Responsiveness Test is not to productively move data across the network in a useful way, the way a normal application does.
-The purpose of the RPM Test is, as quickly as possible, to simulate a representative traffic load as if real applications were doing sustained data transfers, measure the resulting round-trip time occurring under those realistic conditions, and then end the test.
+The purpose of the Responsiveness Test is, as quickly as possible, to simulate a representative traffic load as if real applications were doing sustained data transfers, measure the resulting round-trip time occurring under those realistic conditions, and then end the test.
-Because of this, using multiple simultaneous parallel connections allows the RPM test to complete its task more quickly, in a way that overall is less disruptive and less wasteful of network capacity than a test using a single TCP connection that would take longer to bring the bottleneck hop to a stable saturated state.
+Because of this, using multiple simultaneous parallel connections allows the Responsiveness test to complete its task more quickly, in a way that overall is less disruptive and less wasteful of network capacity than a test using a single TCP connection that would take longer to bring the bottleneck hop to a stable saturated state.

+In this document, we impose an upper bound on the number of parallel load-generating connections to 16.

 ### Parallel vs Sequential Uplink and Downlink